Salah hat-trick sends Liverpool top of Premier League

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-It also moved them one point ahead of City at the top of the table, hours before Pep Guardiola´s side take on Chelsea at Stamford Bridge.
+It also moved them one point ahead of City at the top of the table.

 He may have benefited from a close offside decision for the 25th-minute opener that gave Liverpool a half-time lead, but the finishes for his two second-half goals were outstanding.